MicrosoftDocs/azure-devops-docs/docs/build-release/tasks/deploy/copy-files-over-ssh.md

 ---
-title: Copy Files Over SSH task for VSTS and TFS
+title: Copy Files Over SSH task for use in VSTS and TFS
-description: Copy Files Over SSH task for use in the phases of all of your build and release definitions in Microsoft VSTS and TFS ms.assetid: 7ff495cf-2d1f-4baa-a052-d176bd507ef4 ms.prod: devops ms.technology: devops-cicd
+description: How to copy Files Over SSH task for use in the phases of all of your build and release definitions in Microsoft VSTS and TFS ms.assetid: 7ff495cf-2d1f-4baa-a052-d176bd507ef4 ms.prod: devops ms.technology: devops-cicd